-ADMINISTRATIVE TECHNOLOGY - MEDICAL ASSOCIATE IN APPLIED SCIENCE
+ADMINISTRATIVE TECHNOLOGY - MEDICAL ASSOCIATE OF APPLIED SCIENCE

-The Administrative Technology-Medical Program is committed to excellence in a learning environment that emphasizes procedures in a medical office, problem solving, and skilled use of computer business software applications to provide for workforce development, career preparation, and lifelong learning.
-The complexities of today's medical office have created the need for highly skilled employees who possess the knowledge and confidence necessary to handle a wide variety of administrative and medical office tasks.
-Upon completion of the Associate in Applied Science Degree in Administrative Technology-Medical option, the graduate will be able to demonstrate knowledge that is specific to the medical office and gain real-life experience through placement in a medical office internship.
+The Administrative Technology-Medical Program maintains student learning as its priority and is committed to excellence in a learning environment that emphasizes procedures in a medical office, problem solving, and skilled use of computer business software applications to provide for workforce development, career preparation, and lifelong learning.
+The complexities of today's medical offices have created the need for highly skilled employees who possess the knowledge and confidence necessary to handle a wide variety of administrative and office tasks.
+Students have the opportunity to demonstrate knowledge specific to a medical office and gain real-life experience through placement in a medical office internship.
+Upon completion of the Associate of Applied Science Degree in Administrative Technology-Medical Program, the graduate will be able to: